SilverbackOssi/LongTail-Strategy/README.md

 ### To-Do

+- [ ]  Confirm all functions take args and not reference global vars
+- [ ]  List all utillity funcs
 - [ ]  observe live trading for more unaccounted events.
 - [ ]  test without continuation range, it might be unnecessary.
 - [ ]  Include image description